betcode-org/betfair/docs/advanced.md

 ### Session

-The client assumes requests is used for the http requests but other clients can be used if required.
-A session object can be passed to the client:
+The client assumes requests is used for the http requests but other clients can be used if required, a session object can be passed to the client:

 ```python
 >>> session = requests.session()